Lago Junior

-Lago Junior Wakalible (born 31 December 1990), known as Junior, is an Ivorian professional footballer who plays for Segunda División club Málaga CF as a winger.
+Lago Junior Wakalible (born 31 December 1990), known as Junior, is an Ivorian professional footballer who plays as a winger for Primera Federación club Lugo.

 Club career

 Numancia

 Born in Abidjan, Junior began his football career at the Centre de Formation Joël Tiéhi, a school founded by former player Joël Tiéhi.
 He made his senior debut with Issia Wazy in 2007, scoring at an excellent rate.

 On 31 January 2009, Junior moved to Spain and signed a five-and-a-half-year contract with CD Numancia.
 He made his La Liga debut on 18 April, playing ten minutes in a 3–0 away loss against Atlético Madrid.
 He only appeared in four more matches until the end of the season, all as a substitute, and the Soria team were relegated as 19th.

 Junior joined SD Eibar on 27 August 2010, in a season-long loan.
 Two days later, he scored twice on his official debut for the Segunda División B club, a 2–1 home win over CF Palencia.